-The strategic location and being the bridge between Asia and Europe make Turkey the epicenter of transportation and storage companies.
-Regardless of the fact that the Turkish logistic sector is young; it is expanding at the speed of light, equivalent to the country’s remarkable economic growth.
+The strategic location and the bridge between Asia and Europe make Turkey the epicenter of transportation and storage companies.
+Although the Turkish logistic sector is young, it is expanding at the speed of light, equivalent to its remarkable economic growth.

-Turkey is making its presence felt with a strong foothold in global transportation and storage business and holds the 30th rank on the World Bank’s Logistic Performance Index.
-It is clear that in the long term, Turkey is going to exploit its fortuitous location by positioning itself as the hub of logistics.
+Turkey is making its presence felt with a strong foothold in the global transportation and storage business and holds the 30th rank on the World Bank’s Logistic Performance Index.
+Turkey will exploit its fortuitous location by positioning itself as the hub of logistics in the long term.

 Why Should You Consider Opening A Transportation and Storage Company in Turkey?

-The reason is simple: The logistics industry is growing in parallel with the GDP over the years.
-The sector was worth around $44 billion in 2013, but, as mentioned above, growing identically with GDP, which stands around 4%.
+The reason is simple: The logistics industry in Turkey has been growing in parallel with the gross domestic product (GDP) over the years.
+The sector was worth around $44 billion in 2013 but, as mentioned above, growing identically with GDP, which stands around 4%.

-According to the Investment Support and Promotion Agency of Turkey (ISPAT), the transportation sector contributed roughly 10-15% of the total GDP.
+According to Turkey’s Investment Support and Promotion Agency (ISPAT), the transportation sector contributed roughly 10-15% of the total GDP.
 If we calculate, the current GDP of Turkey is $798.4 billion, meaning the market valuation of Turkey’s logistic industry is close to $80 billion.

-It is estimated to grow exponentially to $150 to $200 billion by 2023.
-Now, this financial growth may attract you to go to Turkey and open a Transportation firm.
+It is estimated to grow exponentially from $150 to $200 billion by 2023.
+This financial growth may attract you to go to Turkey and open a transportation and storage company.

 How to Establish A Logistic Company in Turkey?

-The best option for opening a transportation and storage company is the Turkish limited liability company because these are the medium-sized business and need an appropriate entity.
+The Turkish limited liability company (LLC) is the best option for opening a transportation and storage company is the Turkish limited liability company (LLC) because these are medium-sized businesses and need an appropriate entity.
 After registering the company, the entrepreneur must prepare the fleet through which the merchandise will be transported.

-If you are planning to open a transportation company in Turkey, than you need to purchase trucks and get them registered with the Land Transportation Authority.
-If you are considering the possibility of transporting goods by land then the formalities are simple for cargo companies.
+If you plan to open a transportation and storage company in Turkey, you need to purchase trucks and get them registered with the land transportation authorities.
+If you consider the possibility of transporting goods by land, then the formalities are simple for cargo companies.